AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_2/Unit4.md

 ### Activity 4.2.1
-Task 1: Using a `for` loop, write a program where you ask the user for a `number` and print out the `number` of perfect squares up until that `number`.
+Program 1: Using a `for` loop, write a program where you ask the user for a `number` and print out the `number` of perfect squares up until that `number`.

 ```java
 Enter the number of squares: